402-wtf/aws-opentofu/0_cicd_oidc_setup/README.md

 1. Once completed, navigate back to the AWS Management Console and visit the ["My security credentials"](https://us-east-1.console.aws.amazon.com/iam/home#/security_credentials) section again.
 1. Select the access key id you created previously.
-1. In the "Actions" drop-down menu, click "Delete"
+1. In the "Actions" drop-down menu, click "Delete".
+1. In the popup modal, click "Deactivate" and then type in the access key ID to confirm.
+Click "Delete".